Practical 6: Numeric Data

 You should always be looking for ways to avoid hard-coding values that might change over time, especially those linked to the date of the data file.

 Using parameters makes it easier to write robust code that doesn’t have unwanted side-effects.
-Here’s a common one: you write code to download and process a file named 20221111-data.csv.gz.
-After doing all the steps in Tasks 2 and 3 below you save it to clean-data.csv.gz.
+Here’s a common one: you write code to download and process a file named 20251111-data.csv.gz.
+You save the outputs to clean-data.csv.gz.

 Question